 Internet Banking is the facility provided for the ease of your business.
 It should be used with due care.
-There are certain points that one should remember to protect your online banking account.
+There are certain points that one should remember to protect your internet banking account.

-15 Key points to secure your Internet Banking Account
+15 Key points to protect your Internet Banking Account

 - Never use the free available public network or any free WIFI available at public places like airports, railway stations, bus stops, hotels, etc.